WHAT IS THE GOSPEL?

 Titus 2:11, "The grace of God has appeared, offering salvation to all men";

-and Titus 3:5, "he saved us; not because of any righteous deeds we have we had done, but because of his mercy."
+and Titus 3:5, "he saved us; not because of any righteous deeds we have done, but because of his mercy."

 These verses are commonly used to show that the gospel is as Paul summarizes it in 1 Corinthians 15:1-11, "I want to remind you of the gospel I preached to you . . . . you are being saved by it at this very moment . . . as I preached it to you . . .
 Christ died for our sins . . . he was buried . . . [he] rose on the third day . . . he was seen . . . this is what we preach and this is what you believed."